denysdovhan/dotfiles/README.md

 # Denys Dovhan’s dotfiles

-This is my dotfiles for Ubuntu or something else that supports Bash, like Mac, Elementary OS and etc.
+This is my dotfiles for anything that supports Zsh.

 ![Terminal App](./preview.png)